Tide-class tanker

-The two variants are both based on the AEGIR design from Britain's BMT Defence Services but were built by Daewoo in South Korea with final outfitting in the UK and Norway respectively.
+The two variants are both based on the AEGIR design from Britain's BMT Defence Services but were built by Daewoo Shipbuilding & Marine Engineering (DSME) in South Korea with final outfitting in the UK and Norway respectively.
 Britain ordered four ships in February 2012 at a cost of £452m for the building of the hulls, but in the end became £550m.

-The Norwegian Navy ordered HNoMS Maud in June 2013 for NOK1,320m (~£140m).
+The Royal Norwegian Navy ordered HNoMS Maud in June 2013 for NOK1,320m (~£140m).

 Development

-On 22 February 2012 an order for four tankers was placed with Daewoo at a contract cost of £452m, plus an additional £150m to be spent in Britain, making a total cost for the four ships slightly over £600 million.
-Building ships in South Korea caused controversy in Britain, but no British yards tendered for the order.
+On 22 February 2012 an order for four tankers was placed with Daewoo Shipbuilding & Marine Engineering (now Hanwha Ocean) at a contract cost of £452m, plus an additional £150m to be spent in Britain, making a total cost for the four ships slightly over £600 million net, not gross.
+Building ships in South Korea caused controversy in Britain, but no British yards tendered for the order because it was made clear to them that no UK yards would be welcomed or successful, way before the contract was given away.
 On 14 November 2012 it was announced that the new class would revive names from the Cold War Tide-class oilers - Tidespring (A136), Tiderace (A137), Tidesurge (A138), and the new name Tideforce (A139).
 The previous Tidespring earned a battle honour in 1982 for her service during the Falklands War, which included transporting a company of Royal Marines to recapture South Georgia.
 The board carrying the honour and the ship's badge were both taken to Korea for installation in the new Tidespring.